Why Do Lenders Buy and Sell Student Loan Debts?

 - Make sure your direct payment information is still valid and doesn’t need to be reauthorized.

-- Be sure to include a return address and Social Security number on your checks.
+- Be sure to include a return address on your checks.

 Lenders are required to send you a letter when they sell your loan, and new lenders are also required to notify you when they buy your loan.
 The new lender should send you a packet of information, including details on why your loan was sold, where to send your new payments, and whom to contact with questions.